testingautomated-usi/selforacle/README.md

 # Misbehaviour Prediction for Autonomous Driving Systems

 This repository contains the code attached to the paper "Misbehaviour Prediction for Autonomous Driving Systems" by A. Stocco, M. Weiss, M. Calzana, P. Tonella, to be published in the proceedings of the 42nd International Conference in Software Engineering (ICSE 2020).
-See LICENSE.md for more information if you want to use the code.

 ## Dependencies

 **Software setup:**
 We adopted the [PyCharm](https://www.jetbrains.com/pycharm/) Professional 2019.3.1, a Python IDE by JetBrains.

-If you have [anaconda](https://www.continuum.io/downloads) or [miniconda](https://conda.io/miniconda.html) installed on your machine, you can create and install all dependencies on a dedicated virtual environment, by running the following command:
+If you have [anaconda](https://www.continuum.io/downloads) or [miniconda](https://conda.io/miniconda.html)
+installed on your machine, you can create and install all dependencies on a dedicated virtual environment, by running the following command:

 ```python
 # Use TensorFlow with GPU